|Nutrition Facts (per serving)|

 On a lightly floured surface with a floured rolling pin, roll out the dough into a circle about 11 to 12 inches in diameter.
 Fit the dough into a 9-inch pie plate or quiche pan.
-Trim the edges, leaving a little overhang, about 1/4-inch all around the edge.
+Trim the edge, leaving a 1/4-inch overhang all around the plate.
 Crimp the edge as desired.

-Line the crust with foil and fill with dried beans or pie weights.
-Bake quiche crust in the preheated oven for about 8 to 10 minutes.
+Line the crust with foil and fill it with dried beans or pie weights.
+Bake the quiche crust in the preheated oven for about 8 to 10 minutes.

-Remove the pie from the oven and remove the foil and pie weights.
+Take the pie crust out of the oven and remove the foil and pie weights.
 Set it aside to cool.

-In a large skillet over medium heat, brown the sausage, breaking up and stirring until no longer pink.
-Drain well and set aside.
+In a large skillet over medium heat, brown the sausage, breaking any large chunks apart.
+Drain it well and set it aside.

-In a small bowl, whisk together the eggs, cream, thyme, and pepper until well blended.
+In a small bowl, whisk together the eggs, half-and-half, thyme, and pepper until well blended.

 Pour the egg mixture over the sausage and cheese.

-Bake the quiche for about 30 minutes, or until quiche filling is set and lightly browned.
+Bake the quiche for about 30 minutes or until the filling sets and the top becomes lightly browned.

-For breakfast or brunch, serve the quiche with sliced fresh tomatoes or fruit.
-Or serve the quiche for lunch with a cup of soup or salad.
+For breakfast or brunch, serve the quiche at room temperature with sliced fresh tomatoes or fruit.
+Or serve it for lunch with a cup of soup or salad.